ibm-messaging/kafka-connect-xml-converter/README.md

 ## Adding the IBM MQ Source Connector JAR to the Project

-To build the project, you need to pull and install the latest IBM MQ Source Connector JAR.
+To build the project, you need to pull and install the latest IBM MQ source connector JAR.
 Follow these steps:

 1. **Download the MQ Source Connector JAR**

-   Download the latest version of the MQ Source Connector JAR from the official IBM GitHub releases page:
+   Download the latest version of the IBM MQ source connector JAR from the official IBM GitHub releases page:

    ```bash
    curl -L -o kafka-connect-mq-source-<VERSION>.jar https://github.com/ibm-messaging/kafka-connect-mq-source/releases/download/v<VERSION>/kafka-connect-mq-source-<VERSION>.jar